 Why do some jobs have pay ranges that start at less than the university’s $15 per hour minimum?

 A salary structure represents the external market by covering all plausible pay for a given job.
 For some jobs, the minimum of the range in the external market is below $15/hr.
 The $15 minimum is an internal mandate implemented by Ohio State, and we will continue to follow that for salary administration purposes.
 However, we still want to keep up with best practice by having our salary structure reflect what is seen externally.
 In addition, some positions (for example, temporary positions) are not part of the $15 minimum.
 Since some of those positions are in-scope for Career Roadmap, we will need a salary structure that accommodates that group.

 Position Mapping and Reviews

 How long is the mapping process and when is it taking place?

-The mapping process began in July 2019 and will conclude after an estimated three-month employee review period prior to Career Roadmap launch.
-Each stakeholder (managers, HR representatives, unit leaders, employees, etc.) will have a primary role in different phases of this process.
+The mapping process began in July 2019 and will conclude after the employee review period prior to Career Roadmap launch.
+Each stakeholder (managers, HR representatives, unit leaders, employees, etc.) have a primary role in different phases of this process.

 Who is involved in the mapping process?

 The mapping process includes the HR Compensation Team, strategic HR business partners, current managers with direct reports and employees.
 Unit leaders and senior leaders are also included.
 Each stakeholder will have a role in this process to correctly map positions.